davidfitzgibbon/base/README.markdown

 A simple basic setup for creating a HTML and SASS site

+## Help!
+I'm trying to make this framework a little more professional. if anyone out there is actually using it please feel free to fork.
+I'm also planning on removing Susy because I'm not using it and it's just for the wrapper at this point, which I'm not suing much with responsive designs!

+Any and all help, tips, thoughts, advice, muffins and opinions welcome (muffins especially)!

 _NOTE: you must have Compass and Susy installed to take advantage of the SASS helpers_.
 You can simply remove the sass folder and config.rb file, but then you'll have to write ordinary CSS... and who wants that?!

 ## WIDTH AND HEIGHT